 - Regional coordinators can nominate more than one application, and have the right to vote for the most eligible candidate during the election irrespective of their nominations.

 * During the Q&A period, applicants may be asked to respond to questions from the RCs and Executive Committee Members.
-A timely respond a few days after each set of questions are shared with the applicants is expected.
+A timely response a few days after each set of questions is shared with the applicants is expected.